PRESS RELEASE: Stafford Creek Correctional Officer Dies From COVID-19

 “Gabe was a very kind and caring person--I have never heard anyone say a bad thing about him.” said Ron Haynes, Superintendent at Stafford Creek Corrections Center.
 “He was one of the most humble people I have known, and he will be missed.”

-Consistent with the Health Emergency Labor Standards Act (HELSA), the Department is proceeding on the presumption that his death was work-related.
-The Department will review Officer Forrest’s death as a possible line of duty death.
-For that review, the Department will consult with the following entities: Public Safety Officers’ Benefits Program, National Law Enforcement Officers Memorial, Washington State Law Enforcement Memorial-Behind the Badge Foundation and the Washington State Department of Labor & Industries
+Consistent with the Health Emergency Labor Standards Act (HELSA) (pdf), the department is proceeding on the presumption that his death was work-related.
+The department will review Officer Forrest’s death as a possible line of duty death.
+For that review, the department will consult with the following entities: Public Safety Officers’ Benefits Program, National Law Enforcement Officers Memorial, Washington State Law Enforcement Memorial-Behind the Badge Foundation and the Washington State Department of Labor & Industries